doctea/usb_midi_clocker/README.md

   - workaround for the time being is to use hardware serial MIDI when notes+clock are needed
   - hmm, may have worked around this by sending looper notes before sending clocks, in a do_pre_clock() function...?
     - OK so yeah, problem seems to have been solved by sending the note on/offs in a separate loop before then sending all the clocks in a separate loop.
- - Device stops responding/sending clocks for a moment while a new USB device is initialised -- think this is a limitation of the underlying library

 ### TODO/Future